clemsos/writings/_quora/2015-08-27-What-do-you-call-someone-who-supports-the-genocide-of-all-humanity.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to What do you call someone who supports the genocide of all humanity? - Quora
+    What do you call someone who supports the genocide of all humanity? - Quora
 ---